 Remember, timing is critical when gardening in hot climates like the low desert of Arizona.
 Learning the best times to plant will help you be successful.
 This guide for cool-season flowers that love mild winters will help you know when to plant and whether to plant seeds or transplants.

-A few things to keep in mind:
+Here are a few things to keep in mind:

-- When you plant at the correct time, seeds will sprout and transplants will become established in the optimal conditions for each plant.
+- When you plant at the correct time, seeds will sprout, and transplants will become established in the optimal conditions for each plant.

 - And finally, don’t be afraid to start flowers from seed.
 Transplants aren’t always available at the best time to plant.
 However, use good judgment when starting from seed.
 If it is at the end of the planting window for that particular plant, it might be best to plant a transplant rather than start from seed.